 1 disabled person pursuant to Cal.
 Civ.
-Code §§ 1761(f), 1761(g); and a consumer pursuant to Cal.
+Code §§ 1/61(f), 1/61(g); and a consumer pursuant to Cal.
 2 Civ.
 Code § 1761(d).
 MARY-CATHERINE JONES is 78 years old.
 She has been diagnosed with 3 cognitive impairments and needs assistance with the following activities of daily living: bathing, 4 dressing, managing medications, housekeeping, laundry, and food preparation.
 MARY- 5 CATHERINE JONES is and has been a resident of BROOKDALE Fountaingrove since 6 approximately January 2013.
 She is a resident of Sonoma County in the State of California.
 7 KELLY CLAPPER is MARY-CATHERINE JONES's daughter and has had her power of 8 attorney since October 2005.
-Simultaneous with the filing of this lawsuit, Plaintiffs are filing a 9 motion for the appointment of KELLY CLAPPER as the guardian ad litem of MARY- 10 CATHERINE JONES for the purposes of prosecuting this lawsuit.
-11 19.
-Plaintiff HELEN CARLSON is a qualified person with disabilities within the 12 meaning of the ADA and the Unruh Civil Rights Act.
-She is also a dependent adult and an elder 13 pursuant to Cal.
-Welf. & Inst.
-Code §§ 15610.23 and 15610.27; a senior citizen and a disabled
+Simultaneous with the filing of this lawsuit, Plaintiffs are filing a 9 motion for the appointment of KELLY CLAPPER as the guardian ad litem of MARY- 10 CATHERINE JONES for the purposes of prosecuting this lawsuit. - 1

-19. Plaintiff HELEN CARLSON is a qualified person with disabilities within the meaning of the ADA and the Unruh Civil Rights Act.
+- 19. Plaintiff HELEN CARLSON is a qualified person with disabilities within the meaning of the ADA and the Unruh Civil Rights Act.
 She is also a dependent adult and an elder pursuant to Cal.
 Welf. & Inst.
 Code §§ 15610.23 and 15610.27; a senior citizen and a disabled person pursuant to Cal.
 Civ.
 Code §§ 1761(f), 1761(g); and a consumer pursuant to Cal.
 Civ.
 Code § 1761(d).
 HELEN CARLSON is 93 years old.
 She needs assistance with the following activities of daily living: managing medications, transferring, toileting, bathing, dressing, grooming, transportation, food preparation and meal setup, housekeeping, and laundry.
 She uses a wheelchair for mobility.
 HELEN CARLSON is and has been a resident of BROOKDALE Fountaingrove since approximately October 2011.
 She is a resident of Sonoma County in the State of California.
 JOAN CARLSON is HELEN CARLSON's daughter-in-law and has had her power of attorney since December 2006.
-Simultaneous with the filing of this lawsuit, Plaintiffs are filing a motion for the appointment of JOAN CARLSON as the guardian ad litem of HELEN CARLSON for the purposes of prosecuting this lawsuit.
+Simultaneous with the filing of this lawsuit, Plaintiffs are filing a motion for the appointment of JOAN CARLSON as the guardian ad litem of HELEN CARLSON for the purposes of prosecuting this lawsuit. - 20.
+Defendant BROOKDALE SENIOR LIVING, INC. is a corporation organized under the laws of the State of Delaware with its principal place of business in Brentwood, Tennessee.